 Guitar Amp Attenuator Roundup

 We all love the sound of a cranked tube amp, but it can be too loud in many situations.
-This is the primary issue that power attenuators confront, reducing the loudness while retaining the cranked tube tone.
+This is what power attenuators are for - reducing the loudness of your amp while retaining the cranked tube tone.

 Note that even when using an attenuator, over-cranking your amp for prolonged periods will still cause faster wear and tear to the tubes - much like when the attenuator is not in use.
 So finding the right balance for the gain and attenuation level is important if you want to save your tubes.